hevalito/faceit-match-monitor-bot/README.md

 ### Remove a Tracked Player
 Use the command `/removeplayer <Faceit nickname>` to remove a player from the tracking list.

+### Check Bot and FACEIT Status
+Use the command `/status` to get a real time status update of the FACEIT Services and know about the Bot's monitoring status

 ## Requirements
 - Python 3.6+